 Reddall Reserve on the foreshore of Lake Illawarra is a popular spot for picnics with its new Ninja children's playground, picnic shelters, gas barbecues, toilet facilities and kiosk.

-The lake is very popular for bird lovers.
+The lake is very popular with bird lovers.
 Lake Illawarra is a home, a nesting site and a food source for many birds.

 Download the free touring app "Tread Shellharbour" on your Apple or Android device.